jes/scamp-cpu/doc/OS.md

  - files on disk
  - serial devices (I want at least 2, might not be too hard to support more)

+Currently serial devices are implemented with fixed file descriptors.
+Fd 3 is always the serial console.
+It might be worth making a new file type for "device files" so that the console can be found by opening `/dev/console` instead of assuming it's always at fd 3.
+The "fixed fd" system is *OK* for now, but would not scale very well, especially given that the fd table only has 16 slots.

 I'm not sure I'd ever want more than 1 storage device.
 Maybe I would.
+I am thinking that if I want to talk to an SD card, there'll be a dedicated program to interact with it, instead of mounting it on the main filesystem.

 ## Process state

-When a process is swapped out, we need to store some state about it:
+When a process is swapped out, in addition to storing the contents of the Transient Program Area (0x100 up to `TOP`) in `/proc/$n.user`, we need to store some state about the process in `/proc/$n.kernel` (see `kernel/sys_proc.sl`):

- - where do stdin/stdout/stderr go?
+ - current stack pointer
- - what is the return address for the system() call
+ - return address from `system()` call
- - what filename is the TPA stored in
+ - current working directory
+ - contents of fd table
+ - command line arguments

 ## Conventions

 "Executables" work exactly like COM files in CP/M: just load them into 0x100 and jump to the start.

-How should we pass command-line arguments?
-Probably array of strings, like C

-Do we want environment variables?
-Probably not.

-Do we want to support a shebang for shell scripts?
-Probably, seems easy enough.
-If not, just "sh foo.sh" would work for most cases.

-Do we want the concept of a working directory in kernel-space?
-Maybe it's enough to have it in the SLANG standard library.
+Command line arguments are stored by the kernel.
+A pointer to the array of string pointers is retrieved with the `cmdargs()` syscall.

+There is no such thing as environment variables.

+Shebangs work.